nextcloud/documentation/user_manual/files/file_drop.rst

 -----------------------------

-Go to Files and create or choose the folder, the anonymous upload should be made to.
+Go to Files and create or choose the folder, the anonymous upload should be made to:

 .. image:: ../images/anonym_click_sharing.png

-Check Share Link, Allow editing, Hide file listing.
+Check Share Link, Allow editing, Hide file listing:

 .. image:: ../images/anonym_hide_file_listing.png